-32. What are the accepted specimen collection (swabbing) methods for ID NOWTM?
+30. What are the accepted specimen collection (swabbing) methods for ID NOW®?

-A combined nasal and oral swab, throat swab, or nasal swab are accepted specimen collection methods for ID NOWTM.
+A combined nasal and oral swab, throat swab, or nasal swab are accepted specimen collection methods for ID NOW®.
 The combined swabbing of the throat AND both nares is the preferred alternative method.
 Nasal/nares/nostrils specimens are acceptable but have a lower sensitivity.
 Throat specimens are also acceptable but have a lower sensitivity.

-33. Where can I find information about how to prepare to use ID NOWTM?
+31. Where can I find information about how to prepare to use ID NOW®?

-Ontario Health's ID NOWTM COVID-19 Molecular Point-of-Care Testing Onboarding Package shared with pharmacies by the Ministry of Health via O365 (previously ONEMail) provides a step-by-step guide on what to do to prepare your pharmacy to use ID NOWTM.
+Ontario Health's ID NOW® COVID-19 Molecular Point-of-Care Testing Onboarding Package shared with pharmacies by the Ministry of Health via O365 (previously ONEMail) provides a step-by-step guide on what to do to prepare your pharmacy to use ID NOW®.

-34. When is additional testing using laboratory-based PCR tests required?
+32. When is additional testing using laboratory-based PCR tests required?

-As per the updated COVID-19 Provincial Testing Guidance, confirmatory testing of rapid point-of-care test results is no longer required.
-Any rapid point-of-care molecular test result is considered final as per the COVID-19 Provincial Testing Guidance.
+Please refer to the ministry's COVID-19 Provincial Testing and Treatment webpage for more information.
+Note, confirmatory testing of rapid point-of-care test results is no longer required.
+Any rapid point-of-care molecular test result is considered final.

-35. What accuracy verification is necessary for the ID NOWTM COVID-19 assay?
+33. What accuracy verification is necessary for the ID NOW® COVID-19 assay?

-All ID NOWTM assays must undergo routine device quality control checks when a new person is training to perform testing, when a new shipment is received, when there is a change in lot number, after the device is moved, and after the device software is updated.
+All ID NOW® assays must undergo routine device quality control checks when a new person is training to perform testing, when a new shipment is received, when there is a change in lot number, after the device is moved, and after the device software is updated.
 Pharmacies must also document when quality control checks are being done.